m7medA/forkify/README.md

 # Forkify Project

 Forkify is a modern JavaScript application that allows users to search for recipes, view recipe details, and manage their own recipe collections.

-This project is part of the Complete JavaScript Course by Jonas Schmedtmann.
+- **Vanilla JavaScript:** The project is built using plain JavaScript without any frameworks.
+- **Single Page Application (SPA).**

 ## Features